Ecotrust/ak-logbook/README.md

 # you may need to also download updated puppet modules for mysql and stdlib from puppet forge and place them in puppet/modules

 vagrant up
-fab dev init
-fab dev restart_services
-fab dev manage:createsuperuser
+cp fab_vars.py.template fab_vars.py # edit to point to your keys fab dev init fab dev restart_services fab dev manage:createsuperuser